 In re Alta Mesa Resources, Inc. Securities Litigation, No. 19-00957 (S.D.
 Tex.)

-E&C has also appeared as counsel for its clients and the class in the related bankruptcy action (In re Alta Mesa Resources, Inc., et al, No. 19-35133 (MI) (S.D.
+E&C also appeared as counsel for its clients and the Class in the related bankruptcy action (In re Alta Mesa Resources, Inc., et al, No. 19-35133 (MI) (S.D.
 Tex.)).

 To view the relevant documents in this matter, please use the following links: